-This lovely lady, Connie has been to see me at a show I do in Bragg Creek for 3 years running.
-We’ve talked each year about doing a horse shoe wedding ring for her, but she wasn’t quite sure.
+This lovely lady, link Connie has been to see me at a show I do in Bragg Creek for 3 years running.
+We’ve talked each year about doing a horse shoe wedding ring for her, order but she wasn’t quite sure.
 It was a big deal to take that gold band off her hand in more ways than one!
 The ring would need to be cut right off her hand and she wasn’t sure that she wanted it off.
-Wearing a piece of jewelry for 40 years, you feel a little naked without it!
+Wearing a piece of jewelry for 40 years, patient you feel a little naked without it!

 So finally this year, Connie knew that she kept coming back to the design and that usually means its right.
 I get this reaction a lot about the family rings; people say they keep looking at the ring and keep coming back to it, so it must be a sign.

 Connie’s Mother recently passed away and so Connie inherited her Mother’s ring.
 It is a beautiful, ornate gold and diamond ring that her mother had worn since 1938.
 Connie had never had a diamond and wanted to incorporate her Mother’s diamond into her new wedding ring.

 This scared the hell out of me!
 I am comfortable in my skills as a metal/goldsmith; but cutting up someone’s 74 year old heirloom is a whole other deal.

 So Connie had the gold band cut off her finger and we started on the plan.
 I would use her wedding ring to build 3 gold horse shoes and we would use the diamond from her Mother’s ring for the center horse shoe.